gauravjain0377/Streamsflex/README.md

 - **Creator‑ready video uploads**
   - Upload videos directly from the browser using a polished upload flow.
-  - Optional thumbnail upload; if none is provided, the first frame is used via ImageKit.
+  - Optional thumbnail upload; if none is provided, the first‑second frame is used via Cloudinary.
   - Only URLs and metadata are stored in MongoDB – no large files in your database.

 - **Modern playback experience**